Autoclave: Principle, Types, and Precautions, Diagram- Complete Guide

 Principle of Autoclave

-The working principle of an autoclave is based on steam sterilization under pressure.
-When water is heated in a sealed chamber, it generates saturated steam.
-Increasing the pressure raises the boiling point of water, allowing the steam to reach higher temperatures, typically around 121°C to 134°C.
+The Autoclave Principle is based on steam sterilization under pressure.
+When water is heated in a closed chamber, steam builds up and increases pressure.
+As pressure increases, the boiling point of water rises above 100°C, allowing higher temperatures to be achieved.

 Applications of Autoclave